GitauHarrison/getting-started-with-flask/04_bootstrap_intro.md

 ![Web page columns](images/bootstrap_intro/web_page_columns.png)

-Notice that when using the grid system, we have do the following:
+Notice that when using the grid system, we have to do the following:

 - Call a _row_ as class `row`
 - Define a _column_ as class `col`